matsixfive/yt-no-link-track/README.md

 ## How to install

 The most popular userscript manager is [Tampermonkey](https://www.tampermonkey.net/) but others are avaliable.
-Create a new script and paste in the code from `index.js`.
+Create a new script for `https://www.youtube.com/watch*` and paste in the code from `index.js`.